mattravenhall/bio/README.md

   - AAtoBP: Convert an amino acid position to genomic positions.
   - consensus: Find a consensus sequence for a multi-contig fasta/q.
   - profile: Produce a profile matrix for a given multi-contig fasta/q.
+  - contigExtract: Write out specified contigs from a fasta/q file.
+  - seqExtract: Write out a specific sequence from a fasta/q file.

 NB: This list is likely incomplete, further internal functions may exist and can be called within a Python intrepreter.